Intel dossier

 Construction financing: Limited and expensive.
 Replacement cost math makes new retail development uneconomic in most markets — the 35–40% equity requirement documented in Texas markets is consistent with national lender posture.
 This is structurally favorable for existing owners.

-Preferred equity active in conversions: Distressed mall and big-box conversion projects are attracting preferred equity structures where the common equity (typically a local developer) is contributing site control and entitlement expertise, and institutional capital is writing preferred equity at 9–12% current-pay yields with conversion milestones.
-This is the capital structure filling the gap where senior construction debt is unavailable.
+Preferred equity active in conversions: Distressed mall and big-box conversion projects may attract preferred equity structures where the common equity contributes site control and entitlement expertise, and institutional capital fills the gap where senior construction debt is unavailable.
+Treat 9-12% current-pay preferred equity as a watchlist / observed-pattern assumption only where deal-specific support is preserved, not as a national benchmark from this page.

 Key Risks